But February made me shiver

 |Ritchie Valens in a promotional photo|

-At sixteen, Ritchie was invited to join The Silhouettes, a local band as their guitarist.
+At sixteen, Ritchie was invited to join The Silhouettes, a local band, as their guitarist.
 Soon after, the main vocalist left the group and Ritchie stepped into the role, making his performing debut on October 19, 1957.
-He was also still attending school in Pacoima, where he would bring his guitar and sing and play songs for friends on the bleachers.
+He was also still attending school in Pacoima, where he would bring his guitar, sit on the bleachers and sing and play songs for friends.

 On January 31, 1957, an event occurred that would shape Ritchie Valens' life and provide an eerie foretelling into his death.
-On that date, Ritchie had missed school in order to attend his grandfather's funeral and was not present when two airplanes collided over the playground area of his school in Pacoima.
-Several of his friends were injured or killed, leading Ritchie to develop an intense fear of flying.
+On that date, Ritchie attended his grandfather's funeral and missed school.
+He was not present when two airplanes collided over the school's playground area; falling debris killed some of his friends and injured others.
+The tragedy caused Ritchie to develop an intense fear of flying.

 In May of 1958, Bob Keane, the owner and president of Del-Fi Records in Hollywood, was given a tip about a Richard Valenzuela (Ritchie's birth name), a kid that was so good he was known as "The Little Richard of San Fernando."
 Curious, Keane auditioned Ritchie and promptly (and smartly) signed him.
 On May 27, 1958 he took the name of "Ritchie" to distinguish himself from the "Richards" already in the industry and shortened his surname from "Valenzuela" to "Valens" to provide a wider appeal, outside of any particular ethnic group.